Rahuljha0/Statistical_Methods_for_Decision_Making/README.md

 # Statistical_Methods_for_Decision_Making
-Statistical Methods for Decision Making PROJECT Solved Problem
+Problem of Statistical Methods for Decision Making Project Solved Report